-Flashbacks are interruptions in the narrative that bring the reader to a past point in time, in order to arm them with important information.
+Flashbacks are interruptions in the narrative that bring the reader to a past point in time in order to create tension and arm them with important information.

-Foreshadowing is a wonderful literary device that gives the reader hints of what is to come later in the story, either through subtle clues based on narrative events or simply using thematic elements like symbolism or mood.
+Foreshadowing is a wonderful literary device that gives the reader hints of what is to come later in the story, either through subtle clues based on narrative events or by simply using thematic elements like symbolism and tone.
 It can help build suspense and keep the reader engaged by making them guess what’s going to happen.

 You might foreshadow a turn of events in your story by placing symbolic images and colours through your story.
 For example, in her fairytale retelling The Bloody Chamber, Angela Carter uses a ruby choker to suggest a cut throat and give hints of what might come later on.

-Hyperbole is an extreme exaggeration for emphatic effect.
-It’s different than simply overstating something (this is exaggeration), where the context teeters on the edge of being a lie.
+Hyperbole is an exaggerated statement used for emphatic effect.
+It’s different than simply overstating something, where the context teeters on the edge of being a lie.
 Hyperbole isn’t meant to be taken literally.

 14. In Medias Res

-This is a Latin term you might hear in literary analysis that literally means “in the midst of things.”
+In media res is a Latin term you might hear in literary analysis that means “in the midst of things.”
 This means placing the reader in the middle of an exciting event, without any previous backstory or buildup.
-In other words, this can mean showing the middle of your story first, and then later showing the events leading up to that moment.
+In other words, this can mean showing the middle of your story first, and then later revealing the events leading up to that moment.

-For example, Sara Gruen’s novel Water for Elephants opens with an action-packed scene towards the end of the novel; then she doubles back to the beginning and shows the reader the events that took place to arrive there.
+For example, Sara Gruen’s novel Water for Elephants opens with an action-packed scene that takes place towards the end of the novel; then she doubles back to the beginning and shows the reader the events that took place to arrive there.

 This immerses your reader in your story’s world right from the beginning.
-It makes them ask questions about who the people are in the scene and what’s causing the events to unfold—things they’ll learn as they read on through the end.
+It makes them ask questions about who the people are in the scene and what’s causing the events to unfold—things they’ll learn as they read on through the entire book to the end.

-There are different types of irony in literature, but all of them basically come down to an inversion of belief.
-The three types of irony you see most often in stories are dramatic, where the audience knows some essential piece of information that the characters don’t; situational, where the events of the story contradict what we would normally expect; and verbal irony, the contrast of speech and intention, like sarcasm.
+There are different types of irony in literature, but all of them come down to an inversion of belief.
+The three types of irony you see most often in stories are dramatic irony, where the audience knows some essential piece of information that the characters don’t; situational irony, where the events of the story contradict what we would normally expect; and verbal irony, the contrast of speech and intention.